malcolm5964/INF2004_Embedded_T68/README.md

 ![Embedded Diagram](https://github.com/malcolm5964/INF2004_Embedded_T68/assets/25952539/89ea4c7e-99b6-40d1-9032-8a09c578d9ef)
 - Ultrasonic, Magnometer, Wheel Encoder and IR Sensor only needs to get data for Mapping.c and Barcode.c to perform logic and calculations.
 - Mapping.c will return which direction and distance the car should move next with the Heading Degree data and the IR Sensor data to detect if there is a wall or not.
+- Motor.c requires information to decide the car movement
+  - Information from Mapping.c will be pass to decide which direction the wheel should turn.
+  - Information from wheelEncoder.c to decide when to stop if the distance is reach or control the speed(PID)
+  - Information from Magnometer.c to decide when to stop turning.
 - Barcode.c will decode the data gathered from IR Sensor to an Alphabet
 - Wifi Server will request for the Map Data and decoded barcode information and display it with the help of ssi and cgi handlers.